 A doctor may also give treatments to improve respiration, including drugs that help open the passages to the lungs.

-In acute respiratory acidosis, doctors can provide noninvasive positive-pressure ventilation, called Bi-PAP, through a facemask.
+For people with acute respiratory acidosis, doctors can provide noninvasive positive pressure ventilation, called BiPAP, through a facemask.
 This directly assists breathing.

-In more severe conditions, a doctor improves respiration by inserting a tube into the airway for mechanical ventilation.
+In more severe cases, a doctor improves respiration by inserting a tube into the airway for mechanical ventilation.

-The close management and monitoring of long-term respiratory illnesses, such as asthma and COPD, are essential to maintaining a good quality of life and avoiding further health problems.
+For anyone with a long-term respiratory illness, such as asthma or COPD, close management and monitoring are essential for maintaining a good quality of life and avoiding further health problems.

-People who need these medications should take the smallest dose possible.
+People who need these medications should take the smallest effective dosages.

-Since tobacco smoking has a strong association with developing COPD, quitting smoking is always the best option for reducing the risk of other respiratory problems.
+And because smoking tobacco has a strong association with developing COPD, reducing tobacco exposure is a crucial way to limit the risk of other respiratory problems.

-Obesity can also reduce a person’s ability to breathe efficiently, as well as increasing the risk of heart disease and diabetes mellitus.
-As a result, a balanced, nutritious diet and regular physical activity benefit both heart and lungs.
+Meanwhile, obesity can reduce the ability to breathe efficiently and increase the risk of heart disease and diabetes.
+Having a balanced, nutritious diet and getting regular exercise benefit both the heart and lungs.

-Respiratory acidosis is a condition that occurs when the body cannot get rid of enough CO2, and this leftover gas raises the level of acid in the blood until it is unsafe.
+Respiratory acidosis develops when the body cannot get rid of enough CO2, and this leftover gas raises the level of acid in the blood until it is unsafe.